 Repetition Without Variation

-Most generic gratitude lists become repetitive within a week.
+Many generic gratitude lists become repetitive within a week.
 Family.
 Health.
 Friends.
 Job.
 The same items, day after day.
 The brain stops processing repeated content seriously.
-Without variation, the practice becomes a checklist that has no impact.
+Without variation, the practice becomes a checklist that has no impact on mood or attention patterns.

 The Performative Trap